User Behavior Analytics (UBA/UEBA): The Key to Uncovering Insider and Unknown Security Threats

 User Behavior Analytics was defined by Gartner in 2014 as a category of cybersecurity tools that analyze user behavior on networks and other systems, and apply advanced analytics to detect anomalies and malicious behavior.
 These can be used to discover security threats like malicious insiders and privileged account compromise, which traditional security tools cannot see.

-In 2015 Gartner updated its definition to include an “E”—the new category User and Entity Behavior Analytics (UEBA) includes behavioral analysis of entities other than users, such as routers, servers and endpoints.
-UEBA is much more powerful because it can analyze behavior across multiple users, IT devices and IP addresses, to detect complex attacks.
+In 2015 Gartner updated its definition to include an “E”.
+The User and Entity Behavior Analytics (UEBA) category now includes behavioral analysis of entities other than users, such as routers, servers and other network devices, and endpoints.
+UEBA is much more powerful because it can analyze behavior across multiple users, IT devices, and IP addresses to detect complex attacks.